JNP-Solutions/Slacken/README.md

 Not enough memory.
 Increase the amount of memory available to Slacken via the SLACKEN_MEMORY variable (if you are running on a single machine.
 Otherwise, use the method appropriate to your cluster.)

+#### java.io.IOException: Input path does not exist

+If you are running Slacken with Docker, this error can occur when you are trying to access files outside the `/data` directory.
+The Docker container can only see volumes that you have mounted, and also can only write to these locations.
+It is possible to supply multiple directories by passing additional `-v` arguments to Docker.

 ## Technical details